carissalow/rapids/docs/setup/execution.md

 ./rapids -j1
 ```

+!!! done "Ready to extract behavioral features"
+    If you are ready to extract features head over to the [Behavioral Features Introduction](../../features/feature-introduction/)

 !!! info
     The script `#!bash ./rapids` is a wrapper around Snakemake so you can pass any parameters that Snakemake accepts (e.g. `-j1`).